squaregoldfish/ICOS-CP2ERDDAP/PACKAGE.md

 $ python3 -m pip install path/to/package/dist/icp2edd.SOME_RELEASE.tar.gz

 ## How to install package in development mode
-$ pip3 install -e path/to/package
+$ pip install -e path/to/package

 ## How to install one of github hosted repo's specific tag
 ### using git clone